marmackie/Analysis_GCaMP/README.md

 **Mapping chemical stimuli to their cognate neurons in _Pristionchus pacificus_ via genetically encoded calcium indicators**

 I work with nematode (microscopic roundworm) species _Pristionchus pacificus_ and am interested in studying their amphid neurons, which are responsible for the sensing of chemicals in their environment--that is, odorants and tastants.
-There are 12 pairs of these amphid neurons, however, it is unknown which neurons specifically are responsible for sensing particular volatile odors or water-soluble tastants.
+There are 12 pairs of these amphid neurons, however, it is unknown which neurons specifically correspond to particular volatile odors or water-soluble tastants.
 My goal is to map chemical stimuli to their cognate neurons.

 To do this, I have used genetically-encoded calcium indicators (GECIs) (i.e., GCaMP) to measure neuron response to chemical stimuli in real time.
-Neuron response is measured as percent change in fluorescence intensity (df/f) over time.
-Raw data are collected in the form of text files (.log) with 9 columns of comma-delimited data.
+Neuron response is measured and ultimately calculated as percent change in fluorescence intensity (df/f) over time.
+Raw data for each individual worm are collected in the form of text files (.log) with 9 columns of comma-delimited data.

 ### Purpose:

-The purpose of my script is to grab my raw data files from each folder, calculate df/f, average these values, and visualize them on plots.
+The purpose of my script is to grab each raw data file from each set of folders, calculate df/f, average these values, and visualize them on plots.

 ### Structure:

 In the **data** folder, you will find all folders containing all text (.log) files that will be analyzed, as well as a data dictionary.

+The folder system is as follows:

+data --> worm & stimulant folder --> journal folder --> dated data folder --> .log file

 In the **scripts** folder, you will find all code used to analyze the data.